ncatlin/lockwatcher/README.md

 from ramdisk (live-USB,etc) means you are likely to have lots of interesting things on disk even if they can't get your RAM out in time.

-It is specifically designed for defeating live memory aquisition.
+It is specifically designed for defeating live memory acquisition.

 It does not protect against disk analysis.
-That is what encryption is for, but Lockwatcher will help keep your keys safe.
+That is what encryption is for, but lockwatcher will help keep your keys safe.

 It does not stop malicious software from stealing your data.
 Good information security practice will help, running